rkr1017/titanic_visualization/README.md

 In addition, a texbox with the description of the titanic fron Wikipedia was added with the link to site to accomodate another suggestion from feedback-1.

+Feedback_2 suggested at the end to make much simpler graphs, just one for sex age and class.
+While it would look simpler it would convey less information in each chart, so this suggestion was not acted upon.

 Feedback

 Feedback_1.
 I noticed that females survive better.
 And First class passenger survive better, except for the children, where the second class children survived more.